Kylan83728/Priv-/README.md

 local isHitting = false
 local Toggle = EXPTab:CreateToggle({
-   Name = "Farm Dummy Spawn",
+   Name = "Farm Dummy 5K",
    CurrentValue = false,
    Flag = "Toggle1", -- A flag is the identifier for the configuration file, make sure every element has a different flag if you're using configuration saving to ensure no overlaps
    Callback = function(Value)